Prague Experience logoPrague tourist information & travel guide logo

 The best exchange rate is usually obtained by withdrawing Czech Crowns from a cash machine (ATM) at a bank in Prague, even accounting for any transaction fees your card issuer may levy.

-(i) Cash machines (ATMs) in Prague
+(i) Cash Machines (ATMs) in Prague

 ATMs in Prague accept credit/debit cards backed by Visa, Mastercard and American Express.